ibm-cloud-docs/vpc/lb-create.md

 The example skips the [prerequisite steps](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis) for using the API to provision a VPC, subnets, and instances.
 {: note}

-To create an application load balancer by using the API, follow these steps:
+To create an application load balancer with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).